BlueTech & CleanTech Innovation Cohort

 Content & Activities

-The cohort meets virtually for 10 weeks on Tuesdays beginning October 11th.
-(Depending on participant locations and local COVID-19 conditions, we may also provide opportunities to meet in our Innovation Labs.)
+The cohort meets virtually for 10 weeks on Tuesdays beginning September 12th.
 Weekly cohort meetings include presentations, demonstrations, discussions, group and individual activities, and Q&A sessions with expert guests.
 Participants will also be paired with Mentors who can provide support and guidance as needed throughout the program.
 Content and activities include:

 - Hands-on practice with design and innovation processes